Optimal multiple change-point detection for high-dimensional data

+Still, controlling the behavior of the procedure on the complete grid is technically more involved and requires chaining arguments.
 A detailed comparison between the complete and dyadic grids is made in \Cref{sec:discussion}.

-In order to emphasize the common points with the previous section, we use the same notation $\cK^*$ for the collection of high-energy change-points\footnote{See Equation~\eqref{eq:Energysg} as the energy condition is slightly different in the sub-Gaussian setting.}, $\rg_k$ for the scales associated to the $k$-th change-points\footnote{Re-defined in Equation~\eqref{eq:rkbarsg}.}, $\Psi$ for the statistics, $T$ for the test and $x$ for the thresholds although these quantities are slightly changed to handle the sub-Gaussian tail distribution.
-We follow the same scheme as for the Gaussian case and first introduce mutli-scale tests for dense change-points before turning to sparse change-points.
+In order to emphasize the common points with the previous section, we use the same notation $\cK^*$ for the collection of high-energy change-points\footnote{See Equation~\eqref{eq:Energysg} as the energy condition is slightly different in the sub-Gaussian setting.}, $\rg_k$ for the scales associated to the $k$-th change-points\footnote{Re-defined in Equation~\eqref{eq:rkbarsg}.}, $\Psi$ for the statistics, $T$ for the test and $x$ for the thresholds although these quantities are slightly changed to cope with the sub-Gaussian tail distribution.
+We follow the same scheme as for the Gaussian case and first introduce multi-scale tests for dense change-points before turning to sparse change-points.
 As in the previous section, we consider some $\delta\in (0,1)$ corresponding to the type I error probability.

 \poubelle{For any $k\in \cK^*$, we redefine $r^*_k$ as the minimum radius $r$ such that an inequality similar to~\eqref{eq:Energysg} is satisfied for $r\Delta_k^2$, namely